acntech/kollective-query/README.md

 Example 1: To find resources with first_name starting with 'J', last_name ending with 'son', last login before May 2023, a birthdate on or after June 1st, and an age between 25 and 62:
   `filter=first_name$like:J*$and:last_name$like:*son$and:last_login$lt:2023-05-01T00:00:00Z$and:birth_date$gte:06-01$and:$not:(age$lt:25$or:age$gte:62)`

-Example 2: Get all departments with an employee having first name Joe born before 1990:
+Example 2: Get all departments with at least one employee having first name Joe born before 1990:
   `filter=$having:employees(first_name$eq:Joe$and:birth_date$lt:1990)`

 Example 3: Get all departments with a name starting with the letter 'P' having employees with an average birth-year greater than or equal to 2000: `name$like:P*$and:$having:AVG(employees.year_of_birth)$gte:2000`

-The elegance of KollectiveQuery is not just in its DSL but in its ability to transform complex filters into an optimized WHERE clause, tailored for JPQL or any future supported query language.
+The elegance of KollectiveQuery is not just in its DSL but in its ability to transform complex filters into an optimized query, tailored for JPQL or any future supported query language.
 This transformative capability ensures that KollectiveQuery remains a versatile, powerful tool for developers aiming to enhance the interactivity and responsiveness of their applications.

 ## Getting Started

 To add filter mechanics to JPA repositories, you need to follow these steps:

-1. Add a Spring Configuration class to configure `EntityScan` and `EnableJpaRepositories`
+1. Add a Spring Configuration class to configure `EntityScan` and `EnableJpaRepositories`:

 Kotlin
 ```kotlin